mochi/mochikit/doc/rst/MochiKit/Visual.rst

 same time.
 To manage this problem, the Queue mechanism has been introduced: it's responsible for running the effects as you desired.

-By default, you have one Queue called 'global', and the effects run in 'parallel' (see default options).
-Every effects have a queue option to customize this.
+By default, you have one Queue called ``'global'``, and the effects run in ``'parallel'`` (see :mochiref:`DefaultOptions`).
+Every effect has a ``queue`` option to customize this.
+It's value can be a string, thereby using the ``global`` scope:

-It can be a string, the scope is then global:
+- `front`: the effect will be run before any other non-started effect;

-- `start`: the effect will be run before any other;
+- `end`: the effect will be run when all other effects have finished;
-- `end`: the effect will be run after any other;
+- `break`: every other effect is immediately finalized when the the effect start;
-- `break`: every other effects break when the the effect start;
+- `parallel`: the effect runs in parallel with other effects.

-- `parallel`: the effect run normally with others.
+But you have even more control if you use an object with the following property keys:

-But you have even more control if you use an array with the following keys:
+- `position` takes one of the values listed above;

-- `position` takes a value listed above;
+- `scope` contains the queue name.
+If it's ``"global"`` the effect will use the default queue, otherwise you can define your own queue name.
+For example, if you add an effect on a specified element, you may use the element id as scope;
-- `scope` manages how the information has to be taken.
-If it's `global` then it's the same information for every effects.
-Otherwise you can define your own scode.
-For example, if you add an effect on a specified element, you may use the element id as scode;
+- `limit` defines how many effects can be stored in the queue at a single time.
-- `limit` defines how many effects can run in the current scode.
-If an effect is added whereas the limit is reached, it will never be run (it's lost).
+  If an effect is added when the limit has been reached, it will never be run (it's lost).

 API Reference